 There was little difference between NOS and RTL in the percentage of stories devoted to nonpolitical news, as well as political news, foreign news, social welfare, education, infrastructure, agriculture and the environment, or crime news.
 The only difference was that there were more stories about the economy on RTL and more about Europe on NOS.
-Hart van Nederland, by contrast, carried far more nonpolitical news stories, with almost no attention to foreign news, the v, w, x, y, z Row values with different subscripts were significantly differenty from each other at p < .001.
+Hart van Nederland, by contrast, carried far more nonpolitical news stories, with almost no attention to foreign news, the economy, or politics.
+Crime was a far more important subject in this program than in the other television news programs.